SaI7Tejashwin/2DPongShooter/README.md

-# 2DPongShooter
+# DoodleSpaceJam

-This is a Love2D framework template that emulates basic movements between shapes and mechanics
+  A game that is very similar to SpaceInvaders, a 2d retro space shooter!!